|

 treat this episode of Gloucester fishing history with "real

 sensitivity and enormous dignity."
+"This was a

 powerful event in the history of this community and through the book